bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Yeah, but the question is, can you use it for practical transactions if that can happen again and again and again and again?
 I would probably say no.
-It's just the same reason with lots of altcoins that try to use SHA-256 and those altcoins are completely, you know, yeah, technically they're still valid chains.
+It's just the same reason with lots of altcoins that try to use `SHA-256` and those altcoins are completely, yeah, technically they're still valid chains.
 It's just that nobody uses them anymore.
 So I think it's good to have some sort of thought about what to do with the alien invasion.